apache/pulsar-site/versioned_docs/version-2.11.x/concepts-messaging.md

 | Publish time         | The timestamp of when the message is published.
 The timestamp is automatically applied by the producer.                                                                                                                                                                                                                                                                                                                    |
 | Event time           | An optional timestamp attached to a message by applications.
 For example, applications attach a timestamp on when the message is processed.
 If nothing is set to event time, the value is `0`.                                                                                                                                                                                                                             |

-The default size of a message is 5 MB.
-You can configure the max size of a message with the following configurations.
+The default max size of a message is 5 MB.
+You can configure the max size of a message with the following configuration options.

 - In the `broker.conf` file.